Tanmay2006-Tech/face-id-blockchain/README.md

 > **HH Goa 2026 — Task #3: Face Identification & Blockchain Verification**

-An end-to-end face identification and verification pipeline that discovers potential matches across the web, re-verifies them using facial embeddings, archives the resulting evidence on IPFS, and creates a tamper-evident verification record on the Polygon Amoy blockchain.
+An end-to-end pipeline that takes a face scan as input, finds a genuine matching post on the web/social media via reverse image search, re-verifies that the match is actually the same person using facial embeddings, and creates a tamper-evident, on-chain record of the discovered evidence on the Polygon Amoy blockchain.

+**Pipeline shape:** Face scan → Web/social media search (find matching post) → Blockchain upload & verification of the discovered data.

 ---

 ## 🚀 Overview

-The pipeline takes a face image as input and performs:

 ```text
 Face Image